Editor’s Note: The World Cup 2026 odds in this article were updated on June 24, 2026.

 Total Matches: 104 (up from 64 in previous tournaments)

-The increase in total matches favors stronger teams with deeper squads, as they’ll play more matches before reaching the knockout rounds.
+The increase in total matches favours stronger teams with deeper squads, as they’ll play more matches before reaching the knockout rounds.
 However, the “eight best third-placed teams advancing” rule also creates opportunities for underdogs to sneak through if they avoid group-stage elimination.

 Host Countries: USA, Mexico & Canada